miroapp/app-examples/examples/blob-maker/README.md

 ### About the app

-This sample app shows how you can create dynamic blob svgs on the fly and drag and drop the svgs into a Miro board.
+This sample app shows how you can create dynamic blob svgs on the fly and drag and drop them into a Miro board.